 Certain Group companies outsource almost all of their key customer service, policy administration, accounts collection, human resource payroll and administration functions under formal outsourcing arrangements.
-The Group only enters into outsourcing relationships with firms which the Group believes have the know-how, expertise and business models that put such services at the core of their offerings.
+The Group only enters into outsourcing relationships with firms which the Group believes have the know how, expertise and business models that put such services at the core of their offerings.
 The Group, aims to maintain effective systems and controls for outsource providers in compliance with the Group's ongoing obligations.
 However, there can be no assurance that such systems and controls will be completely successful in seeking to avoid, or reduce the potential effects of, underperformance.
 In particular, while the outsourcing relationships are carefully monitored, underperformance may also result in breaches of applicable law and regulation, which could result in regulatory intervention.
 There is also a risk that the providers will not be able to keep up with the pace of legal and/or regulatory change, in which case the Group's operations may become non-compliant.

 If the Group does not effectively develop, implement and monitor its outsourcing strategy, or outsourcing relationships (including any related contingency plans) do not perform as anticipated or the Group experiences problems with a transition of outsourcing arrangements, the Group may experience poor investment returns, operational difficulties, increased costs, reputational damage and a loss of business that may have a material adverse effect on the Group's business, results, financial condition and prospects.
 In addition, the expected or unexpected decline or insolvency of one or more of the Group's third party service providers leading to an inability to provide relevant services could have a material adverse effect on the Group's business, and require the use of effective contingency options to manage the impact on results, financial condition and prospects.
-In addition, the expected or unexpected decline or insolvency of one or more of the Group's third party service providers leading to a reduced ability, or an inability to provide relevant services could have a material adverse effect on the Group's ability to sustain its ongoing operations, which could have a material adverse effect on the Group's business, and require the use of effective contingency options to manage the impact on the Group's results, financial condition and prospects.
+In addition, the expected or unexpected or unexpected or unexpected decline or insolvency of one or more of the Group's business, and require the use of effective contingency options to manage the impact on results, financial condition and prospects.
+In addition, the Group's ability to sustain its ongoing operation or unexpected decline or insolvency of one or more of the Group's third party service providers leading to a reduced ability, or an inability to provide relevant services could have a material adverse effect on the Group's ability to sustain its ongoing operations, which could have a material adverse of the Group's third party service providers leading to a reduced ability, or an inability to provide relevant services could have a material adverse effect on the Group's ability to sustain its ongoing operations, which could have a material adverse effect on the Group's ability to sustain its ongoing operations, which could have a material adverse effect on the Group's business, and require the use of effective contingency options to manage the impact on the Group's results, financial condition and prospects.

 Factors such as previous consolidation of the outsourcing industry has led to an increased exposure for the Group to a smaller number of third party policy administration suppliers, with few alternative supply options.
-Further market concentration may create challenges regarding PGH's ongoing relationships and in the development and viability of effective contingency plans under stressed conditions.
+Further market concentration may create challenges regarding the Issuer's ongoing relationships and in the development and viability of effective contingency plans under stressed conditions.